MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/platform-service-matrix.md

 # Platform and Services Matrix

-The table below lists all the platforms and their supported services in Mobile Center:
+The table below lists all the platforms and their supported services in App Center:

 | Platform | Build | Test | Distribute | Crashes | Analytics | Push |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |